MyLife-Services/mylife-documentation/alpha-team/alpha-pilot-assumptions.md

 - The collaborative features will enhance his family's participation in the project, making it a more enriching experience.
 - The ability to export the report will streamline his workflow, allowing him to present his findings effectively.

-## Persona: William

-**Age:** 65 years old
-**Role:** Retiree, father, husband, and grandparent

-### Population Context

-- Approximately 6.9 million Americans suffer from Alzheimer's or other forms of dementia (according to the Alzheimer's Association).

-### Who He Is

-William is a retired professional who now enjoys spending time with his family, including his children and grandchildren.
-He has recently been diagnosed with early-stage Alzheimer's disease.
-Fully aware of the disease's progression and its impact on his life, William is proactive in finding ways to manage his condition and maintain his sense of self.

-### Motivation to Use MyLife

-William wants to create a detailed biography and document his memories while he is still in the early stages of Alzheimer's.
-His goal is to preserve his identity and personal history from his perspective, ensuring that he can recall significant moments and experiences even as the disease progresses.
-Additionally, he aims to provide a legacy for his family, allowing them to understand his life story and maintain a connection with him despite the changes that the disease will bring.

-### Challenges

-- Gradual loss of memory and changes in identity due to Alzheimer's disease.
-- Difficulty in maintaining consistent relationships and perceptions as the disease progresses.
-- The need to preserve his personal history and experiences in a way that remains true to his own perspective

 ### Persona 3: Louis

 - **Age:** 67 years old